simonmichael/games/caverunner/README.md

 ## Roadmap/Wishlist

+- autohide/show help
 - show crash sites
-- game mechanics / increase fun
-  - something rewarding at the bottom
+- more sideways cave movement
 - braking thrusters, with limited fuel
   - activated by a modifier key when those are available
   - otherwise by toggling left/right ?
-  - auto speedup/slowdown in next game ?
-  - return flight to the top ?
+- something rewarding at the bottom
-- better use of colour ?
+- better use of colour ? light/dark schemes ? cf Terminal.app silver aerogel
-- attract mode
-  - high scores
 - sound effects
   - game start
   - depth cues